 Remember that it’s always good to send out reminders via email for any payment due by the customers before the final date of payment.

-Businesses want to get paid as soon as possible, for that you must ensure that your customers face minimum resistance when making payment.
+Businesses want to get paid as soon as possible, and for that, you must ensure that your customers face minimum resistance when making payments.
 For this purpose, we have listed down some ways through which you can accept payments from your customers along with the pros and cons of each method.

 Pros: As compared to credit cards, customers will not have to pay extra charges while making payments.

 Cons: There is a probability you might lose track of invoices, with no information about which customer made the payment.
-Cheques can get confusing, lost or misplaces quite easily as well.
+Cheques can get confusing, lost or misplaced quite easily as well.

-Pros: By providing your bank account details to your customers, they can easily make payments on a regular basis using their internet banking software.
+Pros: By providing your banking account details to your customers, they can easily make payments on a regular basis using their internet banking software.

 Cons: There might be costs and delays if payments are from international customers.